 We have an exciting opportunity to join our team as a Development Coordinator.

-Supports the Strategy and Foundation Relations team members in day-to-day tasks and activities, including: setting up meetings; returning phone calls; prioritizing and arranging the appointment calendars; coordinating supportive arrangements for meetings and appointments; replying to emails; arranging lunches and small events; composing/editing routine correspondence; handling travel arrangements; prioritizing work and providing project support.
+Supports the Senior Director and team members in day-to-day tasks and activities, including: returning phone calls; prioritizing and arranging the appointment calendars; coordinating supportive arrangements for meetings and appointments; replying to emails; arranging lunches and small events; composing/editing routine correspondence; handling travel arrangements; prioritizing work and providing project support.

 Attends staff meetings and participates in division-wide planning activities.

-Runs reports from the Advance database, using Crystal reports.
+Runs ad hoc reports from the Advance database, using Crystal reports.

 Qualified candidates must be able to effectively communicate with all levels of the organization.

 NYU Langone Health provides its staff with far more than just a place to work.
 Rather, we are an institution you can be proud of, an institution where you'll feel good about devoting your time and your talents.

 NYU Langone Health is an equal opportunity and affirmative action employer committed to diversity and inclusion in all aspects of recruiting and employment.
 All qualified individuals are encouraged to apply and will receive consideration without regard to race, color, gender, gender identity or expression, sex, sexual orientation, transgender status, gender dysphoria, national origin, age, religion, disability, military and veteran status, marital or parental status, citizenship status, genetic information or any other factor which cannot lawfully be used as a basis for an employment decision.